 Thus, it is a general policy to assign graduate assistants largely scholarly tasks that will provide a useful and meaningful experience in their major field.
 Assistantships may require work in the classroom or the laboratory, in research, or in other areas on campus.

 The most common type of financial support in our program is a half-time assistantship.
+Appointments cover tuition and provide monthly stipend.
+Appointments are made at one of several grades in consideration of experience and qualification of the individual.
 The student normally schedules 9 to 12 credits per semester, receives a stipend plus a grant-in-aid for tuition, and is assigned tasks that, on the average, require approximately 20 hours per week.
 These assistantships are awarded on a competitive basis.
+Students typically receive a stipend for 12 months of the year.

 • In addition, summer wages may be available to graduate students and Summer Tuition Assistance is available for eligible graduate students.